-- -If the District owns the item (unless District staff believes it is lost, in high demand, or long overdue). - -If the District determines to purchase the item instead. - -If the borrower requesting the item has overdues, fines or fees owed.
+- -If sufficient information is not available. - -If the item does not fit into interlibrary loan regulations. - -If the District owns the item (unless District staff believes it is lost, in high demand, or long overdue). - -If the District determines to purchase the item instead. - -If the borrower requesting the item has overdues, fines or fees owed.